 How to anticipate, mitigate and respond to crises.
 ARF Course Approval #208-0404-22297.

 Learn how to effectively handle the everyday challenges posed by managing a team of direct care providers.
 ARF Course Approval #208-0403-22300.

 Guidelines on how to meet your residents’ physical and nutritional needs for a healthy life.
 ARF Course Approval #208-0406-22295.

 Incorporate hobbies, games, sports, fitness, crafts and community activities into the lives of your residents for enrichment and learning.
 ARF Course Approval #208-0404-22298.

 This is an 8-hour course presented over two days, 4 hours each day; must attend both days to receive certificate for eight (8) CEUs.
 Day 1 covers neurodevelopmental disorders, schizophrenia spectrum, and bipolar disorders.
 Day 2 covers depression, anxiety, obsessive-compulsive behavior and other disorders. $80 per person.
 ARF Course Approval #208-0804-27977.

 POSITIVE BEHAVIOR SUPPORT

-Protect the rights of residents of ARFs and practice strategies for assisting residents in accessing their rights to a healthy and satisfying life in a community setting.
-Special incident and mandated abuse reporting refresher.
-ARF Course Approval #208-0404-16432.
+Protect the rights of residents of ARFs and practice strategies for assisting residents in accessing their rights, and understand your responsibilities as a special incident and mandated abuse reporter.
+ARF Course Approval #208-0404-27926.